 B.A., William Jewell College, M.A., Institute of Fine Arts, New York University, Ph.D., Institute of Fine Arts, New York University

 Professor Flora’s research explores the intersections of narrative, performativity, imagination, and gender in the devotional art of late medieval and early Renaissance Italy.
-She has received research fellowships from the American Association of University Women, the Metropolitan Museum of Art, the Scuola Normale Superiore in Pisa, Italy, and the Andrew Mellon Foundation.
+She has received research fellowships from the American Association of University Women, the Metropolitan Museum of Art, the Scuola Normale Superiore in Pisa, Italy, the Andrew Mellon Foundation, and the American Academy in Rome.
 Her articles have appeared in Gesta, Bolletino Storico Pisano, and Studies in Iconography, as well as several edited volumes of essays.
-Dr. Flora is currently at work on a book on gender and illustrated manuscripts of the Meditationes Vitae Christi.
+She is the author of The Devout Belief of the Imagination: The Meditationes Vitae Christi and Female Franciscan Spirituality in Trecento Italy (Brepols, 2009) and most recently collaborated on the exhibition Sanctity Pictured: The Art of the Dominican and Franciscan Orders in Renaissance Italy (Frist Center for the Visual Arts, 2014).
+She is currently at work on a book, Cimabue, the Franciscans, and Artistic Change in Late Medieval Italy.

 Francesco Francioni, Juris Dr. (Florence), LL.M (Harvard)